ShangSky/flask-sugar/docs/params/header-params.md

 So, you can use `user_agent` as you normally would in Python code, instead of needing to capitalize the first letters as `User_Agent` or something similar.

-## Duplicate headers
+## List headers

-It is possible to receive duplicate headers.
-That means, the same header with multiple values.
+It is possible to receive a header with multiple values.

 You can define those cases using a list in the type declaration.

-You will receive all the values from the duplicate header as a Python `list`.
+You will split the value in the header into a Python `list`.

-For example, to declare a header of `X-Token` that can appear more than once, you can write:
+For example, to declare a header values with multiple values, you can write:

 ```python hl_lines="9"
 from flask_sugar import Sugar, Header